 The National Canoe Program was launched in 1971.
 The latest edition, launched in 2009, saw the start of some significant changes for national instructors, one being the introduction of three distinct levels.
-The canoe programs have expanded into Big Canoe, Coastal Canoeing and Style from it’s foundational base of Lake, Moving Water, Poling and Canoe Tripping.
+The canoe programs have expanded into Big Canoe, Coastal Canoeing and Style from it’s foundational base of Lake, Moving Water, and Poling.
+A new Camping program will be launching in Spring 2019 to replace the existing Canoe Tripping program.

 The Introduction Canoe Program is designed to introduce participants to canoeing in the various disciplines.
 The program emphasizes learning boat control to teach paddlers the skills and knowledge to be safe and have fun.